 BP MANAGED INFORMATION

-(NORMATIVE)
+(INFORMATIVE)

+overview

+It is recommended that the language of a standard for BP network management, not yet defined, will conform to the canonical nomenclature defined in this annex.
+Managed information as defined and described in this annex provides a data model for use when implementing a management architecture.
+Logical data types and encoding will be provided in the BP network management standard.

 BASIC REQUIREMENTS

-Upon request, each BP node shall provide a set of managed information that represents the state of the node at a particular time.
+Upon request, each BP node provides a set of managed information that represents the state of the node at a particular time.

-The minimal set of such information shall include those data items identified by RFC 9171 and collected in this annex.
+The minimal set of such information includes those data items identified by RFC 9171 and collected in this annex.

 NOTE – The manner in which the information is requested and provided/delivered is an implementation matter.

-BP nodes shall support five types of managed information:
+BP nodes support five types of managed information:

 bundle state information;